 It is normal for our car to slightly shake when you are turning the engine on.
 Then a smooth riding experience should follow after it.
 However, if the shaking continues and becomes even more noticeable like you are on a roller coaster ride, then this is a different case.
 It could be a warning sign that there is something wrong with your vehicle and it is time to investigate what is going on.

 Now, what could be the reason for the car to shake?
-Michigan Auto prepares for 5 most common reasons why.
+Michigan Auto prepares for the 5 most common reasons why.

 The wheel is the most common reason why a car shakes, especially if the steering wheel also wiggles as you drive.
 Your car will mostly shake if your wheels are unbalanced, bent, or even damaged.
 Sometimes, we get to pass by unnoticeably on a deep pothole.
 While it doesn’t directly harm your tires, it can make your wheels unbalanced or bent.
 Another wheel issue that can make your vehicle shake while driving is damaged or worn out wheel bearings.
 When you constantly drive on rough roads or have a high mileage, it can wear out your wheel bearings, reducing its lifespan and affecting the way your car runs.